-- 14. The outcome of the assessment is communicated in writing to the applicant by the RPL Unit. - 15.
-If the application is successful (certification), the HoD notifies the Programme Board, and the exemptions are recorded on the students record by the Examinations Office.
+14. The outcome of the assessment is communicated in writing to the applicant by the RPL Unit.
+The Fees Office will also be informed should there be a fee implication/refund due.

+15. If the application is successful (certification), the HoD notifies the Programme Board, and the exemptions are recorded on the students record by the Department/Examinations Office.